Ambon, Banda Sea & Forgotten Islands Itinerary

 Follow Safe Diving Practices at ALL times: we do not allow Decompression Diving or Solo Diving on any of our trips.

 Is Malaria present in this area?
 Will I need Immunization boosters?
 You should be up to date on routine vaccinations while traveling to any destination.
-Some vaccines may also be required for travel; while the risk is low some Health professionals recommend travel vaccines for Hepatitis A and Typhoid.
-Banda Sea region is a low risk Malaria Zone; however it is advised you take the proper precautions against malaria.
-The following anti-malaria drugs are considered safe with diving: Doxycycline or Malarone.
-Mefloquine (Lariam) is NOT recommended with diving.
-Good preventative measures include DEET and long armed/legged clothing in evenings.
-If unsure about any health matters, please consult a diving doctor prior to your trip.
+Some vaccines may also be required for travel; while the risk is low some health professionals recommend travel vaccines for Hepatitis A/B and Typhoid.
+Banda Sea area is a low risk Malaria Zone; however it is advised you take the proper precautions against malaria including speaking with your physician or travel medicine specialist for appropriate anti-malarials.
+DAN provides information on diving and anti-malarials, which can be found HERE.
+Good preventative measures include DEET-containing insect repellent and long armed/legged clothing in the evening.
+If unsure about any health matters please consult a diving doctor prior to your trip.

 What Currencies are accepted in this area?
 Most places accept US Dollars, as well as Indonesian Rupiah.
 Please ensure ALL bills are in good order; NOT worn or torn and unmarked or they will not be accepted.
 Exchange rates differ for USD100/50 bills and USD20/10 bills.